What is multi-touch attribution?

-Using Google AdWords as an example, you could very well have three different campaigns for the same product that represent different stages of the prospective customer’s journey.
+Using Google Ads ( formerly AdWords) as an example, you could very well have three different campaigns for the same product that represent different stages of the prospective customer’s journey.
 The first is general research, the second is competitor/specific market research and the third is purchasing intent.

 In our blog on multi-channel attribution, we discussed the different attribution models, each of which track the different touchpoints on the customer journey differently.

-The time decay model in AdWords, for example, increasingly gives more credit to touchpoints that happen closer to the final conversion event, based on a predetermined “half-life.”
-If for example you set your half-life at 14 days, interactions that happened 14 days prior to the final conversion event, would receive half credit.
+The time decay model in Google Ads (Google AdWords), for example, increasingly gives more credit to touchpoints that happen closer to the final conversion event, based on a predetermined “half-life.”
+If for example, you set your half-life at 14 days, interactions that happened 14 days prior to the final conversion event, would receive half credit.